trisha/genshin-impact-character-tracker/README.md

 - https://www.genshingamer.com/

 ## Timeline
+Click [here](notes/timeline.md) (notes/timeline.md) for a more detailed progress timeline.
 1/20/21 - Found and added Genshin custom font

-1/21/21 - Added background and EJS layout scss, 404 page 1/23/21 - Minimized scope of project, added user model 1/25/21 - Added login authentication, password hashing, flash messages, navbar, character and goal models
+1/21/21 - Added background and EJS layout scss, 404 page

+1/23/21 - Minimized scope of project, added user model

+1/25/21 - Added login authentication, password hashing, flash messages, navbar, character and goal models

-1/26/21 - Populated stockCharacter model with API (removed a process.exit() that was causing it to terminate prematurely), added bootstrap-select multi-select+search form for adding user's characters, incorporated ability to view all and delete myCharacters on the /characters page, aligned link formatting in the navigation bar.
+1/26/21 - Populated stockCharacter model with API, added bootstrap-select multi-select+search form for adding characters, incorporated ability to view all and delete characters, aligned link formatting in the navigation bar.

-This night was my most stressful night of the GA SEI, because I was going crazy trying to figure out what about the code I just wrote was causing everything to break.
-Turns out, what was working before wasn't working anymore (I made the mistake of ruling it out from my mind), and prior, it was essentially luck that my poorly-written code wasn't breaking--I was redirecting back to the /characters page before my forEach was done running and adding all my new characters.
-1/27/20 - Added multi-select form with user-specific character options to dashboard page, added ability to add comments/notes for each user's specific characters and have them show up on the dashboard page, grouped by character.
-Got stuck on this for a few hours because I didn't include the db.comment high enough when trying to findAll myCharacters.
+1/27/20 - Added multi-select form with user's characters to dashboard page, added ability to add comments/notes for each character, and display them grouped by character

-1/28/20 - Added ability to bulk edit or bulk delete comments from dashboard view.
+1/28/20 - Added ability to bulk edit or bulk delete comments using the same form.
 Refactored 'add new character' multi-select search form to be based on stockCharacters, instead of having hard-coded dropdown values.

 ## Screenshots
 My Characters view: